What You Need to Know About Getting a Flu Shot This Year

-This year, getting a flu shot is more important than ever, so we urge you to see your doctor or visit a participating pharmacy to get your shot right away.
+Getting a flu shot is so important, and we urge you to see your doctor or visit a participating pharmacy to get your shot right away.

 If you have questions about the flu shot or are a Clover Health member and need help finding a pharmacy location near you, please call Member Services at 1-888-778-1478 (TTY/TDD 711) 8 am to 8 pm local time, 7 days a week.*

 This article was medically reviewed by Dr. Kumar Dharmarajan.